Zeldin Blames 'Pro-Criminal Push' For Fueling Crime Spike

 Zeldin also slammed the leaders of the teachers’ unions in New York.

 “People who are running teachers' unions, they're Democratic operatives in New York,” he charged.
-“We have a lot are of great teachers. …and thank God they're willing to take on the assignment of teaching in some of the worst performing schools in New York.”
+“We have a lot of great teachers. …and thank God they're willing to take on the assignment of teaching in some of the worst-performing schools in New York.”

 “We have a lot of people stuck in generational poverty in poor performing schools,” he continued.
 “That's why we need to lift the cap on charter schools, educational savings accounts, tax credits for school choice.”